New York State Law

 A person is guilty of criminal mischief in the fourth degree when,

-has such right, he:
+she has such right, he or she:

 1. Intentionally damages property of another person; or